Simple Steps to Livestreaming Your Worship Service

 This option costs more but will produce a much higher quality stream.
 You can stream your service to Facebook, YouTube or any subscription streaming service.
 I have selected lower-cost hardware that still achieves a great HD stream.
 You can literally spend thousands of dollars with multiple professional cameras and other hardware as your ministry grows.
 This is a good place to begin:

 - Computer.
 Hopefully, you already have a computer you can use for streaming video.
 I would NOT use the same computer you use for presentations in worship service.
 Preferably select a computer with at least an i5/i7 processor, 8GB of RAM and a good video card.
+If you are using a laptop, be sure you have enough dedicated USB 3.0 jacks for every video input (cameras, computers, etc.) you will need for the stream.

 - Camera.
 You need a HD quality camcorder with HDMI output.